plain-JavaScript/plain-javascript.github.io/README.md

 ## Introduction

 This repository provides lists of links to resources for developers of applications based on the JavaScript programming language.
 The particular emphasis here is on plain ["vanilla"]( https://en.wikipedia.org/wiki/Vanilla_software ) scripts that are simple, free and easy on the brain.

 ***

-JavaScript is perhaps the most widely used computer language.
-Almost any computing task - no matter howe complicated - has been <s>hacked</s> accomplished with JavaScript.
+JavaScript is perhaps the [most widely used programming language]( https://octoverse.github.com/2022/top-programming-languages ).
+Almost any computing task - no matter how complicated - has been <s>hacked</s> [accomplished with JavaScript]( https://en.wikipedia.org/wiki/Jeff_Atwood#:~:text=In%202007%2C%20Jeff%20Atwood%20made,eventually%20be%20written%20in%20JavaScript.%E2%80%9D ).
 Some of the smartest people in the world investigate the most difficult issues using JavaScript.

-So where does that leave us simple folk?
+But where does that leave us simple folk?

 The good news: